Role Based Access Control

 • Has access to Dashboard, Data Sources, PrivacyOps, Governance, Insights, and Playbooks.

-• Can customize access for all other roles except the User and Data Steward, which are fixed.
+• Can customise access for all other roles except the User and Data Steward, which are fixed.

 • Custom access for Platform Admin itself is not restricted, but typically remains full.

-Platform Admins can customize permissions for this role based on responsibilities across system modules.
+Platform Admins can customise permissions for this role based on responsibilities across system modules.

 They can adjust access to: